 We’re often asked what our favorite part of the country was or our favorite RV park to stay at .
 The short answer is there isn’t one.
 That’s because there’s so many.
 Each state has its pluses and minuses.
-Each park the same.
 Some more than others.
-The great thing about the RV lifestyle is that if you don’t like the scenery, start it up and leave.
+The great thing about the RV lifestyle is that if we don’t like the scenery, we start it up and leave.
 There were a few of those places along the way!

 We fell in love with the mountains as well as the desert SW.
 I recall our first trip where the two of us were in constant awe at our first sight of the mountainous scenery.
 “Oh my God, look at that”, or, ” look! look !
 That’s awesome!”
 Our visual senses were in constant amazement.
 Or our first experience crossing the great plains and being able to see for miles and miles of what seemed to be an ocean of tall grass blowing in the wind.
 Wyoming, Utah, Colorado, S. Dakota, Nevada, Arizona, New Mexico.
 Take your pick.

 I know our friends in Texas will read this and be saying “Ahhh..Hello!
 You forgot to mention Texas!”
 We love Texas too!
 Especially the hill country!

 When you’ve grown up in the city your idea of wildlife is the squirrel stealing seeds from your bird feeder!
 On one particular trip, Susan was on a mission to count wildlife.
 To be more specific, antelope.
 After all, the sign said there were going to be some the next 20 miles.
 In the four hundred or so miles, she lost count after 175 and 1 owl.